Seungho-Chang/Final-Project/README.md

 - Validate your template against HTML5 and CSS3.
 Validate to WCAG 2.1, Level AA.
 Edit as necessary to achieve validation.
 (V)
 - When you have a template complete that validates, make an initial commit.
 (V)

 3. Build and Azure app for your project and connect your custom domain.
+(V)

 - Create an Azure app and configure it to pull from your portfolio repository.
 (V)
 - Configure your new Azure app to use your custom domain.
-(In progress)
-- Configure SSL certificate for your domain (if necessary).
+(V)

 4. Connect Google Analytics to your template so we can measure user traffic.
+(V)

 - Create a new Google Account (gmail).
 I would keep this separate from your regular email account.
+(V)
 - Visit analytics.google.com and create a new Google Analytics account.
+(V)
 - Get the tracking code and add it to the bottom of each page or to your template page.
+(V)
 - Verify it is correctly connected and you can see users connecting by visiting your site.
+(V)

 5. Add some content to your home page so it can be identified as you.
+(V)

 - Make a copy of your template.
+(V)
 - Add content to the home page so users can correctly identify it when they visit.
+(V)
 - Verify your page passes HTML5, CSS, and WCAG2.1, level AA after your edits.
+(V)
 - Commit so your new changes are pushed to production.
+(V)